 The BANISH 22 was designed specifically to maximize your time shooting and minimize your time cleaning.
 It can be disassembled from both ends for maximum cleaning access.
 Inside the tube are eight baffles that are engineered for a precise fit to keep lead debris and carbon buildup at an absolute minimum.
 This prevents the debris and buildup from reaching the tube, which causes components to fuse together.

 It’s not the cheapest rimfire on the market, but the old saying “you get what you pay for” is true here.
 You’ll pay a bit more for the BANISH 22, but you won’t find a better rimfire can out there.

 - Not the cheapest rimfire suppressor option on the market

 - Caliber: .22LR

 THE BEST 30 CAL SUPPRESSOR FOR YOUR MONEY: DEAD AIR SANDMAN-L

 If you’re looking for a 30-caliber suppressor and you ask people what they own and/or would recommend, there’s no doubt that you’ll see the Sandman-L from Dead Air come up time and time again – and for good reason.

-Let’s start with sound.
+Let’s start with sound suppression.
+After all, that’s the main purpose of a suppressor, right?
 The Sandman-L clocks in with a 31-decibel reduction when using standard 7.62 ammo.
 Nice!

-When it comes to mounting, the Sandman-L uses the same quick-detach Keymount muzzle brake as their other Sandman cans, so if you’ve already got one, you’ll save some money on extra accessories.
+When it comes to mounting, the Sandman-L uses the same quick-detach Keymount muzzle brake as Dead Air’s other Sandman cans, so if you’ve already got one, you’ll save some money on extra accessories.
 Their mounting system is super easy and fast to do, even with just one hand.